Day Trip from Athens: Chalkida (Evia) with Kids

 Trampoline by the sea

-BISKOTOGLYCO SWEET BOUTIQUE
+3. BISKOTOGLYCO SWEET BOUTIQUE

 Daluz beach bar in Alykes, Chalkida

-Daluz in Alykes is one of many family-friendly beach bars
+Daluz is one of many family-friendly beach bars in Alykes

 Daluz is our favourite in a quieter corner at the far end, with a shallow seabed that stretches for a distance, and decent-for-a-beach-bar fare they can serve to your beach lounger.
-Alternatively, kick-back on grassy lawns of Ippokampus under the lush shade of mulberry and fig trees.
+Alternatively, kick-back on grassy lawns of Ippokampus under the shade of mulberry and fig trees.

 Rock pools in Alykes beach, Chalkida